Meredith Brooks

 Dr. Brooks is committed to improving the health and wellbeing of vulnerable populations globally.
 Most recently, her research focuses on identifying interventions and strategies to improve detection, diagnoses, and care for children and adolescents with, or at high-risk of, tuberculosis by producing evidence to refine diagnostic algorithms, identify gaps in care and treatment, and to advance surveillance efforts.
 Her research also aims to develop and apply advanced statistical and machine learning approaches to improve tuberculosis indicators and outcomes.
 Dr. Brooks' research using implementation science methodology to improve the uptake of evidence-based interventions to enhance the care and management of vulnerable populations with tuberculosis.
 Dr. Brooks also has experience conducting large international clinical trials, with topics spanning from tuberculosis treatment to spinal anesthesia.
 Her research involvement has included partnerships and collaborations in Bangladesh, India, Mexico, Mongolia, Pakistan, Peru, Philippines, Russia, Sierra Leone, and South Africa.

-Dr. Brooks is the Dept Global Health's representative and the Vice Chair of the Faculty Senate at BUSPH.
-She also serves on the Practicum Committee.
+Dr. Brooks is the Dept Global Health's representative and the Chair of the Faculty Senate at BUSPH.
+She also serves on the DrPH Committee.
 Dr. Brooks currently serves on the Editorial Boards at Public Library of Science (PLOS) One, British Medical Journal (BMJ) Open, and BMC Global and Public Health.

 Education